xieyuheng/cat/README.md

 ## Using inconsistent system

-The inconsistent `type-in-type` system is used.
+The inconsistent `type-in-type` system is used. <br>
+At this early stage of development, we care more about easy to use than consistency.

 An inconsistent system is still very valuable for creative reasoning, <br>
 and we can always use a consistent system later in the development.